 - 1. Surface layer: This layer gives Marmoleum its design and color.
 After finishing the product at the trimming department a factory finish is applied to protect the surface layer. - 2.
-Intermediate layer: This layer is calendared on the jute backing and contains reused Linoleum. - 3.
-Backing: The backing is woven jute.
+Intermediate layer: This layer is calendared on the polyester backing. - 3.
+Backing: The backing is woven jute. - 4.
+Foam layer: Polyolefin foam

-The declaration refers to the declared/functional unit of 1m installed flooring product.
+The declaration refers to the declared/functional unit of 1 m installed flooring product.